smedaer/info-h303_projet/README_LAMP.txt

 /var/www

 //to make it work on ubuntu machine, change the /var/www/php content
-//with index.html file, and import the BDD (script SQL DLL and XML files)
+//with index.html file, and import the BDD (script SQL DDL and XML files)
 //then to acces the web page, open browser and put one of the following address:
 //1)http://127.0.0.1
 //2)http://localhost